Gilat Bennett: Biography

 Gilat Einav was born in Ramat HaSharon to Moshe and Bracha, and grew up in Kfar Uria as a secular Jew.
 She attended the Jerusalem Academy of Music and Dance in Jerusalem, where she focused on ballet studies.
 She served in the IDF as an education officer in the Paratroopers Brigade, where she met Naftali Bennett, then a reserve officer in the Maglan special forces unit, whom she invited to lecture her soldiers.
-After her release from the army, she studied confectionery and worked in the profession.
+After her release from the army, she studied confectionery, and worked in the profession.

 Gilat married Naftali in 1999 when he was a law student at the Hebrew University.
-The couple moved to Jerusalem and then Beit Aryeh.
-With the rise of the startup company Cyota that was run by Naftali, the couple moved to New York.
-In New York, Gilat studied at the International Culinary Center and worked as a dessert chef at several restaurants.
+The couple moved to Jerusalem, and then Beit Aryeh.
+With the rise of the start-up company Cyota that was run by Naftali, the couple moved to New York.
+In New York, Gilat studied at the International Culinary Center, and worked as a dessert chef at several restaurants.
 She then began living a religious lifestyle, following her husband.